SangTran01/P8-Linux-Server-Configuration/README.md

     *  Setup your database schema `python database_setup.py`

     * I had problems importing psycopg2 [this](http://stackoverflow.com/questions/5629368/installing-psycopg2-into-virtualenv-when-postgresql-is-not-installed-on-developm) stack overflow post helped me
-    * retstart apache `sudo service apache2 restart`
+    * restart apache `sudo service apache2 restart`

     * I was getting a `No such file or directory: 'client_secrets.json'` error.
-I fixed using a raw path to the file `open(r'/var/www/catalog/catalog/client_secrets.json', 'r').read())...` You'll also need to do this for any other instances of the file path
+I fixed using a raw path to the file `open(r'/var/www/Catalog/catalog/client_secrets.json', 'r').read())...` You'll also need to do this for facebook login as well.
     [stack overflow](http://stackoverflow.com/questions/12201928/python-open-method-ioerror-errno-2-no-such-file-or-directory)

 * fix OAuth to work with hosted Application
         * Google wont allow the IP address to make redirects so we need to set up the host name address to be usable.
     * go to [http://www.hcidata.info/host2ip.cgi](http://www.hcidata.info/host2ip.cgi) to get your host name by entering your public IP address Udacity gave you.
-    * open apache configbfile `sudo nano /etc/apache2/sites-available/catalog.conf`
+    * open apache configfile `sudo nano /etc/apache2/sites-available/catalog.conf`
-    * below the `ServerAdmin` paste `ServerAlias YOURHOSTNAME`
+    * below the `ServerAdmin` paste `ServerAlias ec2-35-162-137-207.us-west-2.compute.amazonaws.com`
     * make sure the virtual host is enabled `sudo a2ensite catalog`
     * restart apache server `sudo service apache2 restart`
     * in your google developer console add your host name and IP address to Authorized Javascript origins.
-And add YOURHOSTNAME/ouath2callback to the Authorized redirect URIs.
+And add ec2-35-162-137-207.us-west-2.compute.amazonaws.com/ouath2callback to the Authorized redirect URIs.
     * Note that it may take a few minutes for you to see changes, so if you still can't login right away don't panic!